valohai/docs/source/topic-guides/core-concepts/pipelines.rst

 Our pipeline would have 4 or more **nodes**; at least one for each :doc:`step </topic-guides/core-concepts/steps>` mentioned above and one for the deployment.

 In the example below we'll train 3 different models in parallel and compare them to find the best performing model that we can deploy to an HTTP endpoint.
-It is noteworthy that when evaluating multiple trained models inside a pipeline, **the comparison for choosing the best model is not done automatically**.
-The comparison needs to be defined separately and run for example in its own node (find-best-model node in the figure below).
+It is worth noting that when evaluating multiple trained models inside a pipeline, **the comparison for choosing the best model is not done automatically**.
+It's up to you to define the comparison according to your models criteria and run the comparison in its own node (find-best-model node in the figure below).

 .. image:: /topic-guides/core-concepts/pipelines.png